haaarshsingh/dots/README.md

  - Install polybar for Arch `sudo pacman -S polybar`

+ This is a bit complicated, I suggest you follow by [blog post] for a better guide

 # Neovim

  - My neovim config requires v0.5 or above.
 At this current time (30/4/21) Neovim 0.5 is not out of beta yet.